Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 During the 2000s, Ping Well manufactured a double locking tremolo for Floyd Rose.
 It was identical in every way to the Original Floyd Rose but with a solid, "non-plated" brass block and arm bushing.
 Apparently, it was produced under the strict supervision of Floyd Rose directly, to supplement Schaller production.
 There is very little information about this.

 This Ping Well unit was the only Floyd Rose system other than the German-made OFR at that time that was permitted to be branded simply as "Floyd Rose."
-The unit had "Floyd Rose" laser etched on the upper base with the "PW" logo on the other side.
-"LICENSED UNDER FLOYD ROSE PATENTS" (all in capitals) was laser etched in white lettering along the tail.
+The unit had "Floyd Rose" laser etched on the upper base with the "PW" logo on the lower base.
+The tail was laser etched with "LICENSED UNDER FLOYD ROSE PATENTS" (all in capitals) in white lettering.
 The block was etched with the block size and sometimes the '236 and '661 patents.
+It was used on the Gibson Les Paul Axcess Series, introduced in 2009.
+Note, the unit supplied to Gibson has "Floyd Rose" in a cursive font on the base plate.

 It was available as an aftermarket kit through distributors such as Axcessories (www.axcessories.com) and was only US$30 less than an Original Floyd Rose.
 These could still be bought up to about 2016.
 I do not know if there was ever a lefty kit.